-- This action includes short- and long-term activities ranging from the assessment of immediate remedial options to the implementation of management actions.
-As such, there are ten actions listed in the Stage 2 RAP Report (pages 52-54). - Linked to Action NPSM-5.
+This action includes short- and long-term activities ranging from the assessment of immediate remedial options to the implementation of management actions.
+As such, there are ten actions listed in the Stage 2 RAP report (see Appendix C).

+Linked to Action NPSM-5.

-BUIs Addressed: Degradation of Fish and Wildlife Populations, Fish Tumours and other Deformities, Degradation of Benthos, Restrictions on Dredging Activities
+BUIs Addressed: Degradation of Fish and Wildlife Populations, Fish Tumours and other Deformities, Degradation of Benthos, Restrictions on Dredging Activities making framework; the framework has been applied to the St. Marys River.